Should You Leave Your Laptop Plugged in All the Time?

 Obviously, this isn’t possible on the growing number of laptops that sport sealed batteries.

 Where they are replaceable, the answer seems to vary from one manufacturer to the next.
-Acer, for instance, suggests removing the battery at all times.
+Acer, for instance, says you don’t have to remove the battery on AC power, but should remove it if you aren’t going to use it for several days.
 When Apple produced laptops with removable batteries, it advised against ever taking them out.

 It all comes down to the power management setup in the laptop.
 Some may reduce the power when a battery isn’t present, just as some do when the battery level gets low.
 This could leave you with subpar performance.

 If you do choose to remove the battery, ensure that you store it properly.
-This means charged to between 40% and 70%, and kept at room temperature.
+This usually means charged to between 40 percent and 80 percent, and kept at room temperature.

 Curiously, the industry as a whole doesn’t seem to have settled on a single answer for the question about whether to use your laptop on AC or battery power.

-We’ve seen that Acer recommends removing the battery when on AC power.
-HP draws the line at two weeks of continuous charging.
+We’ve seen that Acer recommends removing the battery when you aren’t using it.
+Asus says you should drain the battery to at least 50 percent every two weeks.
 But Dell says there’s no problem leaving the laptop plugged in at all times.

 Apple’s advice is no longer on its website, but you can still read it online.
 The company recommends against leaving a laptop plugged in all the time.
 Instead, it suggests: